Plural district

 Multi-member district in the U.S.

+Plural districts are electoral districts that elect more than one member or representative.
+Unless staggered terms are used or the separate seats in a district are filled through separate contests, the election contests held in the district elects multiple members.
+Multi-member districts allow balanced, mixed representation and are used in many proportional representation electoral systems such as list PR and single transferable voting (STV).
+Other electoral systems that use multi-member districts include plurality block voting and the general ticket system.

+Plurality block voting was used in many countries that now use the first past the post voting system.
+The United Kingdom, the United States, and Canada all used multi-member districts in the past at the national level, and they are used still at the devolved state level in the U.K. (in Scotland, Wales and Northern Ireland) and in many U.S. states.

+Every province and territory in Canada (except Nunavut) at one time or another used multi-member districts to elect middle-level legislators.
+Election systems used included block voting, single transferable voting, limited voting and filling each seat in a separate contest using FPTP or IRV.

+United States

-In the United States, multi-member districts are typically called plural districts.
+In the United States, multi-member electoral districts are typically called plural districts.
 Currently, these districts exist only in state and local governments, being prohibited at the national level by the Uniform Congressional District Act (UCDA).

 Multi-member districts were used at different times to elect the United States House of Representatives, with alternating prohibitions and allowances enacted in history.
 The first federal (national) ban on multi-member districts for the House was by the 1842 Apportionment Bill.
 Multi-member districts that were used to elect members to the House reflected geographically defined districts.
 Multiple members were elected using a contest where each voter had as many votes as seats being filled (block voting) or using distinct ballots, in a separate contest for each seat (conducting simultaneous but separate single-winner contests in the same district using first-past-the-post voting).
 Occasionally the general ticket election system was used.